owendanke/raytracing/README.md

  - shade the mesh with the Blinn-Phong model
  - implement vector rendering

+### Running
+The included driver is a quick demonstration of how the program works.
+Make sure that Vedo, Trimesh, and Embreex are installed.

 ### Further Improvements
 - add support for multiple meshes in one scene
 - write a *fast_shading* vector-based function to speed up the shading